boffnoff/boffnoff.github.com/_posts/2013-10-24-fourth-day.md

     size: 8px;
     }

 As you can see, at least now the website appears a little more professional.
+The next thing we tackled was a <b>lot</b> more difficult.

+## Blocks within Blocks within Blocks